 So…player A passes the ball to player B and, as the ball is rolling from A to B, player C is already moving into position so that player B can pass the ball to him first time or, at least, early.
 Combined with early verbal communication this enabled players to play one touch.
 A certain portion of each practice playing 1 touch soccer can enhance this habit.
 Verbal communication is, also, to be encouraged.

 - Early Decision Making and the importance of Small Sided Games.

-Due to the positions they occupy there are certain patterns of play which occur in every game to players.
+Due to the positions, they occupy there are certain patterns of play that occur in every game to players.
 Players must be exposed to those patterns of play in practice and master those patterns.
-Consequently, in a 6 v 6 practice game a right back should be positioned on the right side of the field which corresponds to the position he plays in the 11 v 11 game.
+Consequently, in a 6 v 6 practice game a right-back should be positioned on the right side of the field which corresponds to the position he plays in the 11 v 11 game.
 Right backs receive the ball sideways on in a game as they are in a flank position.
 Central midfielders receive the ball facing their own goal…which is a completely different receiving skill.
-The positioning of central midfielders in small sided games should reflect this.
+The positioning of central midfielders in small-sided games should reflect this.
 Players are aware of their options with the ball before receiving it.
 Frank Lampard’s body positioning (sideways on) and constant scanning made him one of the finest midfielders to ever play the game.

 - Ability to receive a hard pass.